-An average, private cost of [redacted] to investigate a noise pollution event has been estimated in consultation with business experts.
+An average, private cost of sector to investigate a noise pollution event has been estimated in consultation with business experts.
+This value is inflated to sector in the RIIO-3 business plan

 5.6.
-Social (External to NGGT) Environmental Risk Valuations
+Social (External to NGT) Environmental Risk Valuations